Swimming Pool Blog

 - All About Above Ground Pool Liners

 If you have a vinyl pool liner, you know - that there's a lot to know.
 Taking care of your vinyl liner is important to prevent bleaching, staining and tearing of your pool surfaces.
 Replacing your vinyl liner is inevitable.
 I have seen them last 20 years, but more and more, liners are less durable than they used to be.
-This may be due to more restrictions on their manufacture.
-Less plasticizers and resins in modern, domestic vinyl causes them to break down in a shorter time period.

 Wednesday, August 17, 2011 4:51 PM